andifalk/cloud-security-workshop/README.md

 }
 ```

-Finally we have to add this new _ProductJwtAuthenticationConverter_ to our security configuration.
+Finally, we have to add this new _ProductJwtAuthenticationConverter_ to our security configuration.

 <u>_com.example.security.WebSecurityConfiguration.java_:</u>